Skip to content

 2. Descriptive Clarity: Emotionally Unstable Personality Disorder more directly describes the condition’s primary symptoms — emotional instability and impulsivity.
 This can help in understanding the disorder better.

 3. Diagnostic Practices: Different regions or mental health systems may favor one term over the other.
-For instance, the term EUPD is more commonly used in the United Kingdom, reflecting the language in the International Classification of Diseases (ICD), whereas BPD is the term used in the Diagnostic and Statistical Manual of Mental Disorders (DSM), mainly used in the United States.
+For instance, the term EUPD is more commonly used in the United Kingdom, reflecting the language in the International Classification of Diseases (ICD), whereas BPD is the term used in the Diagnostic and Statistical Manual of Mental Disorders (DSM), primarily used in the United States.

 4. Patient Preference: Some patients may prefer one term over the other based on their personal experiences and feelings about the labels.